expo/expo/docs/versions/v22.0.0/guides/splash-screens.md

 Now re-open the Expo client and open your app, and you should see your beautiful splash screen.
 There may be a delay before it shows up, see ["Differences between environments" below](#differences-between-environments) for more information on that.

+> **Note**: It's required to close and re-open the Expo client app on iOS in order to see changes to the splash screen in the manifest.
+This is a known issue that we are working to resolve.
+On Android, you need to press the refresh button from the notification drawer.

 ### `splash.backgroundColor`

 If you set a background color other than white for your splash image, you may see white border around it.
 This is due to the `splash.resizeMode` property (which we will discuss shortly) and the default background color, which is `#ffffff` (white).
 Let's resolve this by setting the `splash.backgroundColor` to be the same as our splash image background color.